fsaleemm/VideoIndexer/README.md

 This repository contains sample python scripts for using the Video Indexer API to Upload media file and search for text.

+There is introduction to the [FFmpeg tool](https://ffmpeg.org/) to inspect the video/audio file.

 ## Prerequisites

 1) Create a Video Indexer Account using the steps [here](https://docs.microsoft.com/en-us/azure/media-services/video-indexer/connect-to-azure).